j-f1/eleventy-hast-jsx/README.md

 {% component "Foo", "name", 42 %}
 ```

-The first parameter is the path to the component, relative to `componentsDir`.
-Export your component from the component file by assigning it to either `module.exports` or `module.exports.default`.

 Liquid doesn’t support named parameters like Nunjucks, so the component will instead receive two props:

 - `arg` will be the first parameter you pass (`"name"` in the example above)
 - `args` will be an array containing all passed parameters (`["name", 42]` in the example above)
 - In addition, if you pass only one value, and that value is an object, all of its keys will be available as props. (for example, doing `{% component "Example" page %}` will have the various keys of `page` (`date`, `fileSlug`, …) available as props inside of `Example`.)

-You can make your component an `async` function, as its result will be awaited before being converted to an HTML string.
+You can make your component an `async` function, as its result will be awaited before being converted to an HTML string and returned.

 ### Handlebars